Spacial/awesome-arts/README.md

 - [Moroccan Tape Stash](http://moroccantapestash.blogspot.com/?m=1)
 - [Chords and Scales Reference](http://chords.jpglomot.com/#)
 - [piano genie](https://piano-genie.glitch.me/): Have some fun pretending you're a piano virtuoso using machine learning!
+- [Music For Nothing](https://musicfornothing.com): Hi, I’m Joel Corelitz.
+Download anything and use it for free.

 ### Articles

 - [Groove is in the Heart: Matching Beats Per Minute to Heart Rate](https://medium.com/@Spotify/groove-is-in-the-heart-matching-beats-per-minute-to-heart-rate-271a79b7f96a)